perfluous/semtex-true_semtex/README.md

 U3qGwLZhNAkrNud5JU5/uVEmnF1Dvzv4roqu3DcFa6RebKAktnuMxjAyPuhYidHut31SjPzmPzxx
 Bqc85OEV5fP/FA==

 If retarded, ignore.
 If not, I want in.
+Open air is retarded similar to synapses.
+There is a `cheap` way to do all these things.
+Ignore the lyrics137.